 Setting expectations that align with company strategic direction is the first step to successful leadership of a Lean Enterprise.
 In our business, we will do this with the company metrics which lets everyone know how things are going and where problems may arise.
 These metrics need to be company-specific and based around the elements of:

 Lean metrics need to clearly show where you currently are for each key element and where you need to be.
 If there is a gap between the two, you need to clearly understand what is needed to close that gap, and the status of those actions.

-Once clear expectations have been set and rolled out across the organisation, it is time to bring the metrics to life and give them meaning to everyday work – to show leadership everyday.
+Once clear expectations have been set and rolled out across the organisation, it is time to bring the metrics to life and give them meaning to everyday work – to show leadership every day.
 The challenge is to take on the role of the enquirer.
-This can be a big change from a traditional management approach, if that is your usually style.
+This can be a big change from a traditional management approach if that is your usual style.
 With an enquiry approach, we want to use the metrics to guide our shop floor discussions, praising where things are on track, asking “what is happening here?” when things aren’t on track.

 We need to train our leadership thinking to understand “What are the problems?”
 And “What process failed to achieve it’s expected results?”
 You will notice we are not looking to blame or accuse; those old fashioned management approaches do not encourage people to take responsibility.
 As a lean leader, we need to be the teacher and guide our teams to solve their own problems, given the correct tools and in a guided manner.